RevoluPowered/godot-libopenmpt/README.md

 **Famous games that used tracker music:**
 - Unreal (1998) - used .umx files (actually .it files)
-- Deus Ex - used tracker music
+- Deus Ex - used tracker files for their sound effects and music.
 - Many DOS games from the 90s

 **Examples of tracker music:**